SitePen/dgrid/README.md

 </pre>

 <h3>More List API</h3>
-The List class also has the following methods:
+The base List class (inherited by all other classes) also has the following methods:

 * row(value) - This will lookup the requested row and return a Row object.
 The single parameter may be an DOM event, DOM node, data object id, or data object.
 The Row object has the following properties:

 ** id - The data object id
 ** element - The row DOM element
 ** data - The data object

 * on(event, listener) - Basic event listener functionality, just delegates to the DOM element using standard dojo/listen behavior.
 * renderCollection(array, beforeNode) - This can be called to render an array.
 The beforeNode parameter can be used to render at a specific place in the list.
 * renderRow(value, options) - This can be overriden to provide a custom rendering of each row